-OR325 Stone Carving in Italy (4)-Introduces methods of carving in the historical context of Italy's long tradition of working in stone.
-Workshop environment with a collaborative project.
+OR325 Stone Carving in Italy (4)-Introduces methods of carving in relationship to Italy's long tradition of working in stone, from prehistoric dolmens to Etruscan sarcophagi to Renaissance masterworks.
+Elements of sculptural form to be discussed and applied include mass and space relationships, volume, surface planes, transitional forms, textural variety and narrative contexts.
 Lab fee.